Budget missteps seem prone to linger for years

 If you're a rusted-on Coalition supporter there can't be a shadow of a doubt that all the budget problems we're hearing about are the product of the Gillard government's incompetence.
-And if you don't think much about economics, it's perfectly believable.

 After all, the budget had been in surplus for eight years straight when the Howard government lost office in late 2007.
 In that time Peter Costello not only paid back the $96 billion net public debt he inherited from Labor, he clocked up a credit balance of $45 billion.

 In marked contrast, Labor's first budget went straight into deficit and has stayed there ever since, despite its solemn promise to get back to surplus this year.
 Wayne Swan soon chewed up all the money the Libs left him and racked up a net debt of about $140 billion and counting.

 Well, a bit of economics would be nice.
 Failing that, a bit of common sense.
 The good guys/bad guys story I've just told rests on two silly assumptions.

 First, everything that happens to the federal budget happens because of the actions of the government.
 Nothing happening in the rest of the economy - nor the world - could possibly affect the budget balance.
 In other words, nothing happens that's beyond the treasurer's control.

 Second, from the day a new treasurer takes over, everything that happens must be in consequence of his actions.
 Nothing his predecessors had done could still be having an effect on the budget long after they'd been tossed out.

 Clearly, life - and budgeting - are a little bit messier than that.
 Economists well know that things beyond the treasurer's control actually have a bigger effect on the budget than things that are within the government's control.

 That's true regardless of whether you're Labor or Liberal and whether what the economy does to your budget is good or bad.

 It's equally true that some of the decisions made by a treasurer can still be affecting his (we've never had a female treasurer) successors many years later.